Meet Our Students

 - Must be completed within 10 years (including master’s degree work)

-- Fields of study include organizational behavior, organizational theory, and judgment/decision making*
+- Fields of study include organizational behavior, organizational theory, judgment/decision making, and strategic management*

-- Encompasses theories and methodologies from psychology, sociology, political science, and management
+- Encompasses theories and methodologies from psychology, sociology, political science, management, and economics

 Only a small number of Ph.D. students are admitted each year, enabling students to work closely with faculty members and acquire a solid foundation in theory formulation, research design, and methodological skills.